Nagoya Grampus' Kennedy at ease with Australia striking role

+Nagoya Grampus forward Josh Kennedy says he is at ease with the number one striker's role in the Australian national team.
 The 27-year old Wodonga-born goalscorer admits he is no longer fazed by the fact that he is a regular Socceroos player and says filling the void left by Mark Viduka does not play on his mind anymore.

 "I have been involved in the team for a long time, and whenever I have played I think I have done extremely well, so I think the transition in taking over that striker's role has been quite easy," Kennedy told FIFA.com.